-The Utility's cost of electricity includes the cost of power purchased from third parties (including renewable energy resources), fuel and associated transmission costs used in its own generation facilities, fuel and associated transmission costs supplied to other facilities under power purchase agreements, costs to comply with California's cap-and-trade program, and realized gains and losses on price risk management activities.
+The Utility's Cost of electricity includes the cost of power purchased from third parties (including renewable energy resources), fuel and associated transmission costs used in its own generation facilities, fuel and associated transmission costs supplied to other facilities under power purchase agreements, costs to comply with California's cap-and-trade program, and realized gains and losses on price risk management activities.
 See Note 8 of the Notes to the Condensed Consolidated Financial Statements in Item 1.
 Cost of electricity also includes net sales (Utility owned generation and third parties) in the CAISO electricity markets.
 The Utility's total purchased power is driven by customer demand, net CAISO electricity market activities (purchases or sales), the availability of the Utility's own generation facilities (including Diablo Canyon and its hydroelectric plants), and the cost-effectiveness of each source of electricity.
-The cost of electricity increased in three months ended March 31, 2023 as compared to the same period in 2022.
-This increase was primarily the result of higher fuel prices for certain generation facilities due to increased system demand for natural gas and tighter supplies experienced during below-normal temperatures occurring during the period, partially offset by decreased customer demand for the Utility's bundled electric services and higher energy sales to the CAISO.
+The Cost of electricity decreased in the three and six months ended June 30, 2023, compared to the same periods in 2022.
+These decreases were primarily the result of decreased customer demand for the Utility's bundled electric services, higher energy sales to the CAISO, and \$48 million recorded as a deduction to the Cost of electricity for income related to DOE awards for eligible costs incurred to support the extension of Diablo Canyon.
+These reductions were partially offset by increased fuel costs due to higher natural gas prices occurring in early 2023.
+See Note 2 of the Notes to the Condensed Consolidated Financial Statements in Item 1 for information on the DOE awards.

-Three 1 Three Months Ended March 31,

-(in millions) 202 23 2022

-Cost of purchased power, net \$ 140 \$ 434

-Fuel used in generation facilities 382 68

-Total cost of electricity \$ 522 \$ 502
+Thr Three Months Ended June 30, Six Months Ended June 30, (in millions) 2 2023 2022 2023 2022 Cost of purchased power, net \$ 626 \$ 704 \$ 765 \$ 1,137 Fuel used in generation facilities 46 76 429 145 Total cost of electricity \$ 672 \$ 780 \$ 1,194 \$ 1,282